machinectl — Control the systemd machine manager

 machinectl list will not show this special

-machine unless the --all
+machine unless the --all switch is specified.

 Requirements on image names are less strict, however, they must be valid UTF-8, must be suitable as file names (hence not be the single or double dot, and not include a slash), and may not contain control characters.
 Since many operations search for an image by the name of a requested machine, it is recommended to name images in the same strict fashion as machines.

-A special image with the name ".host
+A special image with the name ".host"

 refers to the image of the running host system.
 It hence

-conceptually maps to the special ".host
+conceptually maps to the special ".host" machine

 name described above.
 Note that machinectl